 The curriculum offers high-level and pragmatic courses which are also offered at the Faculty of Law, including Insurance Law, Economic Law, Intellectual Property Law, International Private Law, Labor Law, Information Law, Taxation Law, and General Study of International law.

-Legal Disputes in Daily Life, Gender and Law, Business Strategies and Law, Policy-making and Law, Alternative Dispute Resolution (ADR), Sociology of Judicial Process, Specialized Litigations Practice
+Legal Disputes in Daily Life, Gender and Law, Strategies of Business Law Practice, Policy-making and Law, Alternative Dispute Resolution (ADR), Contemporary Law of Security

 [The Field of Business Law]